 About Mission 2: Bog Body

-The Bog Body mission reveals more of the Axon story and introduces 5 Science-based activities through the investigation of a peat bog and the preserved body found there.
+The Bog Body mission introduces five science-based activities through the investigation of a peat bog and the preserved body found there.

 Stop the rot explores how various conditions can affect decomposition.
 The user must explore how different levels of water, pH, oxygen and temperature can affect the rate at which a body decomposes.
 The aim is to find the conditions in which a body can be preserved, and conclude how long the body found in the bog could have been there.